Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Travelers going on road trips from Sarajevo to Mostar often also make the short detour to Blagaj.
 One of the most popular tourist attractions in southeastern Herzegovina, Blagaj is a small historical village town in the spring of the Buna River.

-At this spring, and in front of towering cliffs, stand a beautiful 16th-century “tekija,” a Dervish monastery.
-Constructed with both Ottoman and Mediterranean architectural elements, the Dervish monastery in Blagaj is a famous national monument in Bosnia-Herzegovina.
-You only need a few hours to explore this tranquil riverside village—combining this with a more extended visit to Mostar is super easy.
+This spring, in front of towering cliffs, stands a beautiful 16th-century “tekija,” a Dervish monastery.
+Constructed with both Ottoman and Mediterranean architectural elements, the Dervish monastery in Blagaj is one of the most famous national monuments to visit in Bosnia-Herzegovina.

 How far is Blagaj from Sarajevo?